RickStrahl/Westwind.Globalization/Readme.md

 PM> Install-Package Westwind.Globalization
 ```

-> #### Administration Web UI: Separate Download
+> #### ASP.NET Core Administration Web UI: Separate Download
-> Due to a change in NuGet support in .NET Core we can no longer package content as part of NuGet packages.
-As a result a separate download is required to add the Localization Admin UI.
+> Due to changes in NuGet support in .NET Core we can no longer package static HTML, CSS and JS as part of NuGet packages.
+As a result a **separate download is required** to add the Localization Admin UI.
 You can download it from:
 >
 > * [Documentation for installing Localization Admin Files](https://github.com/RickStrahl/Westwind.Globalization/tree/master/DownloadableAssets)
 > * [Localization Admin  Html Assets Download](https://github.com/RickStrahl/Westwind.Globalization/blob/master/DownloadableAssets/LocalizationAdministrationHtml_AspNetCore.zip?raw=true)